sambow23/HP-ZBook-Firefly-14-G7-Hackintosh/README.md

   * Tested with a CalDigit TS3 Plus, hotplug is working.
     * The PCIe Ethernet NIC on the dock causes system instability when a Ethernet cable is plugged in, disable the NIC by putting `dk.e1000=0 e1000=0` into your boot-args.
     * The DisplayPort out has major performance issues (cursor updates at about 11fps).
 For some reason plugging in a USB-C to HDMI Adapter into a Thunderbolt port on the dock works fine.
 Possibly a firmware issue with the Thunderbolt controller?
-- Closing and Waking the Internal Display
+- Closing and Waking the Internal Display (when sleep is disabled)

 #### Untested